 Executive meetings are chaired by the President and they will be scheduled monthly during the school year.
 Extra meetings may be needed to address a pressing concern.
+Meetings are scheduled monthly online.

 Job descriptions for these positions are available in the Board Handbook and may be requested by any co-op member.